 This is not to say that traditional publishers are perfect.
 But with the traditional business model, publishers are incentivized to release quality books and foster long, healthy relationships with authors.

-Reputable hybrid publishers will have their authors share in the costs of production, but in exchange, they offer a greater split of the royalties (think around 50%).
+The idea is simple: authors participate in the costs of production, but in exchange, get a greater split of the royalties.
+Most hybrid publishers will advertise a 50% split on both costs and royalties.
 For a first time author, this might seem like a great idea — so long as the company has the intention of creating quality books.

-To learn more about what constitutes a "true" hybrid publisher, check out these criteria set out by the Independent Book Publishers Association.
+To learn more about what constitutes a reputable hybrid publisher, check out these criteria set out by the Independent Book Publishers Association.

 The potential danger with hybrid publishers

 At Reedsy, we've always believed in the idea of hybrid publishers.
 It seems logical, and fair, to have a business model at the intersection of self-publishing and traditional publishing.
 However, in practice, we've seen too many authors get burned by hybrid publishers who looked reputable at first glance.

 Here's the main problem with this business model: publishing is a hit-based business, and you don't have a hit every year, let alone every month.
 So let's imagine that a reputable hybrid publisher goes through a rough spell, and is suddenly getting short on cash.
 What is the first thing they'll be tempted to do?
 Raise their fixed income, i.e. the income they receive from authors participating in the production costs.
 The impact on cash flow will be immediate and certain, and it's a much easier thing to do than to try to sell more books.
 Many authors won't question whether what they're paying upfront is 50%, 80%, or 120% of the actual production costs — they'll just be happy they're getting a 'publishing deal'.

 This article continues after the following piece of light self-promotion... 😊